AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 AUD pricingPublished firm AUD pricing, no setup fee surprisesUSD pricing only, variable AUD conversion

-For a broader look at how AP automation fits into the finance stack for Australian businesses, the invoice processing automation overview covers the full workflow from capture through to ledger publication.
-For businesses evaluating AP controls specifically, the validation and exception review page covers what structured exception handling looks like in practice.
+For a broader look at how AP automation fits into the finance stack, the invoice processing automation overview covers the full workflow from capture through to ledger publication.
+Businesses evaluating AP controls specifically will find the validation and exception review page useful for understanding what structured exception handling looks like in practice.

-Businesses with specific industry requirements can also review the sector-specific considerations for construction, distribution and wholesale, and manufacturing - each of which has distinct invoice mix and compliance characteristics that affect how these eight criteria should be weighted.
+Sector-specific considerations are covered separately for construction, distribution and wholesale, and manufacturing - each of which has distinct invoice mix and compliance characteristics that affect how these criteria should be weighted.

 Frequently asked questions